Skip to main content

 What happens if the employer goes out of business?

-Most defined contribution schemes are managed by insurance companies not the employer, so employees’ pension pots should not be affected.
+Whether the scheme is managed by insurance companies or by the employer, the pension funds are not available to creditors of the employer, so employees’ pension pots should not be affected if the employer goes bust.
 If the scheme is a trust-based scheme, employees will still get their pensions, although not as much because the scheme’s running costs will be paid out of members’ pension pots rather than by the employer.

 Auto Enrolment